Yatsushiro: Economy

-Yatsushiro is known locally for several products and dishes.
+Traditionally, the Yatsushiro Plain is a major producer of rice and igusa, which is the raw material for tatami mats.
+Agriculture remains a major component of the local economy.
 The banpeiyu fruit bears a resemblance to hugely oversized grapefruits.
 Karashi Renkon is a specialty which is a lotus root stuffed with a mustard-like sauce called karashi and coated with egg.
 Basashi is raw horse meat and is considered a delicacy within Japan.
 It is often served with onion and ginger.
 Basashi burgers can be found at hamburger restaurants.